sg-developer-portal/doc-portal-publisher-guide/advanced/mermaid.md

 Mermaid is a tool that enables you to write diagrams and flowcharts using Markdown.
 It is supported out of the box on Documentation Portal.

 Some examples of Mermaid diagrams can be found [below](#flowcharts).
-For usage instructions, and the full range of supported diagrams, visit [https://mermaid-js.github.io/mermaid](https://mermaid-js.github.io/mermaid).
+For usage instructions and the full range of supported diagrams, visit [https://mermaid-js.github.io/mermaid](https://mermaid-js.github.io/mermaid).